gmcmacran/LRTesteR/README.md

 Setting alternative to “less” gets a lower one sided interval.
 Setting it to “greater” gets an upper one sided interval.

-# Example 3: One Way Analysis
+# Example 3: One-way Analysis

 One way ANOVA is generalized to all distributions.
 Here gamma random variables are created with different shapes.
 The one way test has a